ISAAKiel/mortAAR/tests/testthat/_snaps/indices.md

-# lt.indices failes for wrong input
+# lt.indices fails for wrong input

     x is not an object of class mortaar_life_table or mortaar_life_table_list.